Do Cellphones Cause Cancer? The California Department of Health Thinks You Should Be Careful.

 The sound is nice.
 The microphone works.
 The wires are coated.
 They look really cool.

 We actually get asked where we got them when we wear them.
-Honestly, if you care about your health and want an option that really protects but allows more privacy then a speakerphone, this Air Tube Headset could be the answer.
+Honestly, if you care about your health and want an option that really protects but allows more privacy then a speakerphone, this Air Tube Headset from Techwellness.com could be your answer.

 As the California Health Department guidelines point out: It’s best to keep your cellphone away from you when it’s on.
 There’s actually an easy way to do that . . .